oracle/rwloadsim/docs/INSTALL.md

 Note that none of these files potentially shared between users or systems contain any passwords or other sensitive information.

-In addition to the rwloadsim distribution itself, you must also have an Oracle Client.
 In the expanded bin directory, you will see executables named rwloadsimNN, where NN can be any of 11, 12, 18, 19, 21, 23;
 the number refers to the client version that was used to compile the software.

+In addition to the rwloadsim distribution itself, you _must_ also have an Oracle Client.
-The client version you install much be the same as one of these, preferably the latest.
+The client version you install much be the same as one of those used for compilation (the NN above), preferably the latest.
 You can use Oracle Instant Client or a full client (or even server) install.

 ### Missing required libraries